Frequently Asked Questions

 The child observation appointment is between your child and one of our assessors who will observe your child’s behaviours and mannerisms.

-If you have chosen our remote pathway you will need five small hand held objects for your child's observation appointment.
-Two of these objects need to have a clear purpose and the remaining three items need to be able to be used in many different ways.
+- Bring five small hand held objects.
+Two of them need to have a clear purpose, e.g. a pen, and three need to be able to be used in different ways, e.g. a block.
 Please ensure none of these objects are characters or action figures.

 ADHD Screening